stephband/literal/README.md

 # Literal

-Literal templates for the DOM and for Node.
+Literal templates stick some JS in yer HTML. for the DOM and for Node.

 ## Custom element literal-template